 The fund financial statements are presented using the current financial resources measurement focus and the modified accrual basis of accounting.
-Revenues are recognized when they are both measurable and available.
-Ad valorem assessments, water service assessments, grant revenue, and contract revenue are considered available if they are collected within thirty days of the current fiscal year end.
+Ad valorem assessments, water service assessments and contract revenue are considered available if they are collected within thirty days of the current fiscal year end.
+Grant revenue is considered available if it is expected to be collected within six months and all eligibility requirements have been met.
 Investment income is considered available when earned.
 Delinquency charges and other revenue are generally considered measurable and available only when cash is received by the District.